-citus.task_assignment_policy (enum)
+citus.task assignment policy (enum)

-Note: This GUC is applicable for queries against Reference Tables.
+Note: This GUC is applicable only when shard_replication_factor is greater than one, or for queries against Reference Tables.

 Sets the policy to use when assigning tasks to workers.
 The coordinator assigns tasks to workers based on shard locations.
 This configuration value specifies the policy to use when making these assignments.
 Currently, there are three possible task assignment policies which can be used.